bennycheung/bennycheung.github.io/_posts/2023-11-28-q-star-new-method-in-problem-solving.md

 ![Q-Star_intersection_of_technologies]({{ site.baseurl }}images/q-star-new-method-in-problem-solving/Q-Star_intersection_of_technologies.jpg)

 _Figure.
-An abstract representation of the concept Q\* incorporating the elements of A* routing, LLM memory, and Q-learning method in reinforcement learning_
+An abstract representation of the concept Q\* incorporating the elements of A* search, LLM memory, and Q-learning method in reinforcement learning_

 The A* algorithm, renowned for its search capabilities, has long been the go-to method in navigating through complex spaces, whether in gaming environments or robotic path planning.
 Its heuristic-based approach enables it to make informed guesses about the most efficient paths, dramatically reducing the time and computational resources required to reach a destination.
 However, the static nature of A* limits its ability to adapt to dynamic environments or learn from past experiences.